DrVogtster/QPDE-FV-WENO/README.md

-Setting up an environment for running the codes: If you're on a Linux machine, to keep things straightforward, we have added a 'fvweno.yml' file that can be imported via conda:
+# Setting up an environment for running the codes & running the codes:

+If you're on a Linux machine, to keep things straightforward, we have added a 'fvweno.yml' file that can be imported via conda:
 	conda env create -f fvweno.yaml
 	conda activate fvweno In this conda environment you can then execute the codes.